- University of Bonn, Bonn, Germany – MS in Psychology

 - University of Wisconsin School of Medicine and Public Health, Madison, WI – Postdoc in Epidemiology and Population Health

-Dr. Natascha Merten is a Scientist in the Okonkwo Lab within the Division of Geriatrics and Gerontology.
-She is also an Honorary Affiliate Scientist in the Department of Population Health Sciences and an Affiliate of the Center for Demography of Health and Aging and a member of the McPherson Eye Research Institute at the University of Wisconsin-Madison.
+Dr. Natascha Merten is a faculty member in the Division of Geriatrics and Gerontology within the Department of Medicine, as well as a faculty member in the Department of Population Health Sciences.
+She is an Affiliate of the Center for Demography of Health and Aging and a member of the McPherson Eye Research Institute at the University of Wisconsin–Madison.
 Dr. Merten is also the Director of the EpiSense Program within the Department of Population Health Sciences and her leadership and mentoring skills have recently been awarded by the University of Wisconsin-Madison Postdoctoral Association Postdoc Excellence Award in Mentoring.
 Dr. Merten is a member of many professional organizations including the International Society to Advance Alzheimer's Research and Treatment (ISTAART), German Psychological Society (DGPs), Society for Epidemiologic Research (SER), American Auditory Society (AAS) and the Gerontological Society of America (GSA).
 Within the GSA’s Emerging Scholar and Professional Organization, Dr. Merten has become engaged as the chair of the Dissertation Writing Group.
 Her research expertise has been awarded by a Rising Star Award at the Sensory Impairment and Cognitive Decline Workshop of the National Institute on Aging and the American Geriatrics Society and has been acknowledged by a recent invitation to the National Institute on Deafness and Other Communication Disorders Expert Panel to update the Strategic Research Plan for 2022-2027.

 View Dr. Merten's publications on NCBI My Bibliography